jasonmcboyd/Treenumerable/README.md

   Several overloads exist that allow getting a node's (or nodes') children based on a predicate or a key.

+- **GetDescendants**

+  Gets a node's (or nodes') nearest descendants based on a predicate or a key.
+'Nearest descendants' means the first node in each branch that satisfies the predicate or matches the key.
+Once a branch yields a node no further nodes in that branch are evaluated.

+- **GetLevel**

+  Returns all nodes at a depth relative to the specified node.

+- **GetLeaves**

+  Gets a node's leaves, i.e. all descendants of that node that do not have children.
+If the node has no children then the node itself is returned.

+##### Node Properties

 - **GetDegree**

    Gets the degree of a node (number of children).